 The immigration authority is honest, friendly (the former holds true for the entire public service) and rather efficient.
 If the language is no obstacle, anybody can handle the procedure without professional assistance.

-Expect the procedure to take some 9 month or a little more.
+Expect the procedure to take a year or a little more.

 Citizenship can be obtained after being a resident for 5 years.